rickhenderson/data-science/git-help-quick-tips.md

 #Git Quick Sheet

+## Files Created on your computer, and you want them on GitHub
 - After creating your directory, use `git init` to initialize the folder as a local repository
 - Finish working on a file in your local repository
 - `git remote add origin https://github.com/rickhenderson/rover.git` for new repository (empty on GitHub, but files on comp)